yuwunii/ReplayBufferGuide/README.md

 ## Video
 - Base (Canvas) Resolution = Your Native Resolution
 - Output (Scaled) Resolution = Your Native Resolution
-- Downscale Filter = Do Not Touch
+- Downscale Filter = Bicubic.
+If no option then just leave as is.
   - Common FPS Values = 60

 ![image](https://github.com/user-attachments/assets/eb689d05-56e7-4970-a68d-7c4912426fce)